safetyAI/ChatSafetyAI/README.md

 ## Version History

 ### 04-07-24
-- updating number of conversations on session end
+- updating total number of conversations file on session end
-- one additional example on desktops
+- one additional example on desktops (7 instead of 6)
 - added examples in "misc" category
 - start to improve HECA knowledge and instructions (work in progress)